+Fundraising ideas generate new revenue streams for your school or nonprofit, and serve those who need it the most in our communities.
 It would be impossible to list the endless types of fundraisers and fund raising ideas available today.
 There’s certainly no shortage of them.
 Many can easily generate enough interest to bring in paying patrons looking for some simple entertainment or who are there, specifically, to financially support your cause through their generous donations.

 Several organizations offer specific, specialized opportunities for groups to raise money through donating items in which donors may receive payment for their items at a fraction of the retail price or may donate them outright.
 One idea that fits into this category is the donation of sports equipment to help support a local children’s after school program.
 Another example is the donation of cell phones.
 Support shelters, such as battered women shelters or halfway houses can then convert the phones for use by those involved in their program or residing in their shelter.